-In this Emma vs Casper face-off, we compare the Emma Original mattress with The Casper mattress to help you decide which one to buy.
-They’re two of the highest-rated entries in our best mattress guide and share many similarities, so which is better: Emma or Casper?
+In this Emma vs Casper face-off, we compare the Emma Original (opens in new tab) mattress with the Casper Original mattress to help you decide which one to buy.
+They’re both regulars in our best memory foam mattress guide, so whichever one you go for you shouldn't be disappointed – so which is better for you, Emma or Casper?

 Both memory foam mattresses provide stellar comfort, through a construction of foam layers including body-contouring memory foam.
 Both, too, are bed-in-a-box (opens in new tab) mattresses – which means they’re delivered to your door, rolled up in a conveniently sized box.
 And they’ve both earned rave reviews from customers and critics.

-However, despite the similarities between these mattresses, there are some differences.
-Here, we’ll explore these in detail, looking at the design, feel, price, what other users say and the small print to help you decide which one to buy.
+Because there are plenty of similarities between these mattresses, it can be difficult to differentiate between the two.
+Here, we'll explore the two mattresses in detail, looking at the design, feel, price, what other users say and the small print to help you decide which one to buy.
 Read on to find out which mattress wins in the battle of Emma vs Casper…

 Emma vs Casper: design

-The best way to understand the difference between two foam mattresses like The Casper and Emma Original is to compare the layers of foam they're made of.
+The best way to understand the difference between two foam mattresses like the Casper Original and Emma Original is to compare the layers of foam they're made of.

 The Emma Original

-There are four layers of foam in The Casper mattress – which is also 25cm deep – with each playing a specific role in providing a comfortable night’s sleep.
-The top layer is 3cm of open-cell foam, which provides breathability to stop the mattress getting too hot through the night.
-Below that, 3cm of memory foam provides contouring to you body shape.
-The next layer is 3cm of polyurethane foam, designed to help with weight distribution.
-At the base of the mattress, 12cm of support foam contributes to the mattress’ comfortable feel.
+There are three layers of foam in the Casper Original mattress – which is also 11" deep – with each playing a specific role in providing a comfortable night’s sleep.
+The top layer is a thin layer of 'AirScape' foam, which is perforated to allow airflow and prevent the mattress from getting too hot through the night.
+Below that is a layer of memory foam that's zoned into three sections, to provide softness under the shoulders and more support under the hips.
+Finally, a durable base is designed to prevent sinking and sagging.

-However, both brands run cheap mattress deals all year round.
+However, bear in mind that both brands run cheap mattress deals (opens in new tab) all year round.
 These can lower costs significantly, but because the offers change regularly it’s difficult to directly compare prices over a long period of time.

 In this section, we compare the results of our testing.
 However, bear in mind that mattresses are subjective, which makes comparing them on a comfort level tricky.
 Your weight can influence how firm you find a mattress, for example.
 Different sleeping styles, too, can result in different experiences; as can back or joint pain, or a tendency to overheat at night.